DawidDylus/Bomberman/README.md

 I am trying to put all my #include in .cpp files so it will not be loaded when I put reference to .h file

+I had to change Character from BP to BP child of c++ class.
+I can use old BP function and add  new variables to it in c++.
+C++ class of character is imported from ThirdPersonView c++ project without some functions or components.